MadhumithaKolkar/MadhumithaKolkar/README.md

 # Hey, I'm Madhumitha :)

-Senior ML Engineer building agentic AI systems: RAG pipelines, multi-agent frameworks, memory-aware assistants, and the infrastructure to evaluate whether agents actually behave correctly.
+Senior Machine Learning Engineer building agentic AI systems : RAG pipelines, emotionally aware multi modal systems, multi-agent frameworks, memory-aware assistants, and the infrastructure to evaluate whether agents actually behave correctly.
 I open-sourced **AgentRubric**, a trajectory-scoring framework for LLM agents.

 I'm drawn to **Computational Neuroscience + Reinforcement Learning + JAX** as a lens on intelligence itself, studying how the brain learns and generalizes with so little data, and bringing those principles into ML.
 I document that journey daily in **JAX-RL-Lab**, and turn the same curiosity into hardware: a game controlled by my own brain signals, and **SilentVoice**, a sign-language-translating glove (open-source Instructable).

 Outside of ML, I blend cinematography and tech.
-I directed the world's only short film on Data Structures and Algorithms, and teach DSA on YouTube.
+I directed the world's only short film on Data Structures and Algorithms, I build electronics + PCB + Neuroscience projects, 3D print and teach DSA on YouTube.

-**Currently:** leading a Langfuse-native LLM agent evaluation framework at SolarWinds (370+ eval scenarios), studying computational neuroscience + EEG applications, spoke on AI Safety at Google Development Fest to 700+ attendees.
+**Currently:** leading a Langfuse-native trajectory level LLM agent evaluation framework at SolarWinds (370+ eval scenarios), studying computational neuroscience + EEG applications, spoke on AI Safety at Google Development Fest to 700+ attendees.

 `Reinforcement Learning` · `Computational Neuroscience` · `LLM Agents & Evaluation` · `RAG` · `Transformers` · `JAX` · `Computer Vision` · `Speech` · `Applied Mathematics`

-## Experience
+## Experience :

 | Role | Company | When |
 |---|---|---|